warguns/coffee-waitress-esp8266/README.md

 https://www.alibaba.com/product-detail/10-20-30-pins-female-pin_60652080710.html

-Soldering skills, and some protoshields.
+Soldering tools/skills, and some protoshields.

 Follow next manual to wire, ignore the PROGRAM_SW and RX Input part, we won't need it: